diyabhardwaj/slayyy/README.md

 # slayyy
-An example of how to live life to the fulliest.
+An example of how to live life to the fullest.